cogdog/ds106bank/README.md

 ----------

+## Other Wordpress Stuff to Do

-### (6) Creating Menus
+### Creating Menus
-The structure of the sites navigation is left to the owner; use the built in Wordpress menu editor to activate a top menu *the footer menu seems to not be formatted in the parent theme, and has been removed from the assignment bank footer.php template).
+The structure of the sites navigation is left to the owner; use the built in Wordpress menu editor to activate a top menu the footer menu seems to not be formatted in the parent theme, and has been removed from the assignment bank footer.php template).
+Be sure to open the *Screen Options* so you can and more kinds of items to menus (like Thing Types, Thing Categories).

 This means you can create any structure you like, including archives for the types of things.
 Below is the structure of the demo site: